JoseAliRivasGomez/JoseAliRivasGomez/README.md

 ### Hi there, I'm Jose Rivas 👋

-👨‍💻 I am Web Developer, Geek, and Tech Lover 🤖
+👨‍💻 I am a Web Developer, Geek, and Tech Lover 🤖

 💻 Currently a Software Engineering Student at UTN 🇨🇷